 John Phillips comes from a mixed racial background: his father was from European (Welsh) ancestry and was raised in the coal-mining country of western Pennsylvania and his mother is Korean and was raised in a small village in what is now North Korea.
-Phillips was born in Seoul, Korea, and moved to the U.S. (Detroit, MI) when he was around 4 years old.
+Phillips was born in Seoul, Korea, and moved to the U.S. to Detroit, Mich., when he was around four years old.
 While he tries to maintain some cultural affiliation with his Korean heritage, the fact is that he is mostly Americanized, having been raised and living in the U.S. most of his life.

-Phillips grew up in a poor, predominately Mexican-American community in Sacramento, California.
+Phillips grew up in a poor, predominately Mexican-American community in Sacramento, Calif.
 Growing up, he experienced poverty, crime, discrimination and all of the other usual suspects that are often associated with under-developed communities.
-His mother always stressed education as the path to opportunity, and so he completed his bachelor’s degree in Computer Science from California State University, Sacramento, and then worked for IBM Corp. in San Francisco for four years.
+His mother always stressed education as the path to opportunity, and so he completed his bachelor’s degree in computer science from California State University, Sacramento, and then he worked for IBM Corp. in San Francisco for four years.

 He attributes becoming disenchanted with the information technology business model as why he joined the Peace Corps as a volunteer in a small southern African country called Swaziland.
 He spent three years in Africa and learned a lot about different cultures, poverty and how community development was not working.

 The Phillipses have two beautiful children, Andrew (8 years old) and Francesca (6 years old).
 He says, "If you have children, then you know that they are wonderful gifts, but a heck of a lot of work!
 My dad recently passed, but my mom and Maria’s parents are still with us, all in their early 80s, and they require our attention, too.
 So, we are in that sandwich generation at the moment, caring for, to varying degrees, both our parents and our children."